IV Infusion Therapy FAQ’s

 What happens during and after the infusion?

-- Ask questions and notify the staff immediately if you are not feeling “right” or have a concern.
+- You will be closely monitored by RN staff throughout your treatment in the Boyd Infusion Center.
+We encourage you to ask questions and notify the staff immediately if you are not feeling “right” or have a concern.

 - Consider talking with someone in the Infusion Center receiving treatment.
 They may have some advice about their health condition that will help you.
 You may meet a new friend.